ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #opt-create-pool-toggle-alert}

+`--name`
-- **--name**: The name of the alert policy.
+:   The name of the alert policy.

+`--description`
-- **--description**: The description for the alert policy.
+:   The description for the alert policy.

+`--emails`
-- **--emails**: The email addresses for dispatching an alert notification.
-For example:--emails test1@cn.ibm.com,test2@cn.ibm.com
+:   The email addresses for dispatching an alert notification.
+For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`

+`--webhooks`
-- **--webhooks**: The webhook ID that for dispatching an alert notification.
-For example:--webhook webhookID1,webhookID2
+:   The webhook ID that for dispatching an alert notification.
+For example: `--webhook webhookID1,webhookID2`

+`--enabled`
-- **--enabled**: Whether or not the alert policy is enabled.
+:   Whether or not the alert policy is enabled.

+`--pools`
-- **--pools**: The IDs of origin pool, if set to all, the all pool IDs will be used.
+:   The IDs of origin pool, if set to all, the all pool IDs will be used.

+`--trigger-condition`
-- **--trigger-condition**: The condition of pool toggle status.
+:   The condition of pool toggle status.

+`--include-future-pools`
-- **--include-future-pools**: Whether or not include the future pools.
+:   Whether or not include the future pools.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #create-pool-toggle-alert-examples}